 Is the final book object something we can reasonably ship through the mail?

 Please be aware that we do not return prototype books that have been submitted in hard copy.
 In the course of examining book design, we regularly (sometimes accidentally, sometimes on purpose) deconstruct the object to consider possible ways to improve design elements.

 If you’re submitting your work online instead of through the mail, send detailed photos of your prototype from multiple angles, including close-ups of book binding techniques, and what the book looks like opened to a variety of pages.
 The spine of the book is of interest when the book is open (will the binding remain fastened?).

 If you don’t have a prototype for us to evaluate because you have a proposal for a chapbook, but you aren’t too keen on book design, please detail what sort of artisanal or artistic support you would need in your Design Proposal (below).
 We might be able to work with you or find an artist or artisan who would be excited to collaborate.

 - Included in the design proposal should be an explanation of your artistic vision.

 - We need a list of materials and descriptions of them.
 These need not be the materials used in your prototype.
 Materials should be selected with purpose as outlined in your artistic vision.

 - A Budget: since we are working with individual creators, we need to have a sense of the cost of producing your work.
 Project your costs for producing 75 copies of whatever your book design entails.

-Please mail all proposals to: JackPine Press, PO Box 7731, Saskatoon, SK, S7K 0K8.
-No couriers please.
+Please send to JackPine Press, PO Box 7731, Saskatoon, SK, S7K 0K8, OR email to [email protected].

 Please do not hesitate to contact us at [email protected] with any questions.